Statement of assets, liabilities, and net worth

 A statement of assets, liabilities, and net worth (SALN) is an annual document that all de jure government workers in the Philippines, whether regular or temporary, must complete, have it publicly notarized and submit attesting under oath to their total assets and liabilities, including businesses, financial and any other possible conflict of interests (such as being a part of a non-stock/non-profit entity such as foundation), that make up their net worth.
-The assets and liabilities of the official, his or her spouse, and any unmarried children under 18 who are living at home, must be included.
+The assets and liabilities of the official, their spouse, and any unmarried children under 18 who are living at home, must be included.
 Real property must be listed with the "description, kind, location, year and mode of acquisition, assessed value, fair market value, acquisition cost of land, building, etc. including improvements thereon".
 Any "co-mingled" assets, such as a house co-owned by siblings, must also be listed.
 Any gifts, donations, inheritances, or other properties received at no cost must be listed at the fair market value and the assessed value.

 SALNs are required by law under Article XI Section 17 of the Philippine Constitution and Section 8 of Republic Act No. 6713, the Code of Conduct and Ethical Standards for Public Officials and Employees.
 It must be submitted upon or within 30 days of assumption of office and then every calendar year thereafter on or before April 30.
 SALNs must be made available for inspection at reasonable hours and for copying by the public for ten years after filing.

 SALNs may be used by anti-corruption agencies, government watchdogs, investigative journalists, political opponents, or private citizens to determine if government officials have "unexplained wealth", i.e. wealth that cannot be attributed to a salary, investment, gift, inheritance, or other legal sources and therefore are likely to have come from bribes, kickbacks, grease money or other forms of corruption.

 During the trial of Joseph Estrada, the 13th President of the Philippines, for plunder, his SALN played a key role.
 More than a decade later, the SALN featured prominently in the impeachment and eventual conviction of former Supreme Court Chief Justice Renato Corona.
 Six years later, his successor Ma.
 Lourdes Sereno, the de facto first female Chief Justice of the Supreme Court of the Philippines was embroiled around the same issue.

 Rodrigo Duterte is the only president in the history of the country to not make easily and publicly available all of his SALN during his tenure.

 In 2025, Vice President Sara Duterte was impeached by the House of Representatives for, among others, failure to disclose her assets in her SALN, during which her wealth increased four-fold from 2007 to 2017.